The Mondo Esoterica Guide to:

 About The Peplum:

-The term Peplum (from the Latin for a Robe of State - the 'over-the-shoulder' robe that Hercules et. al. sport throughout the genre) is most commonly applied to the mass of muscle-man movies that sprung up in the 1960s after the success of Hercules (1958).
-However, like most euro-cult expressions it has become confused and re-used heavily down the years - most often interchangably with the generic term 'Sword and Sandal' leading to many American made films being rather incorrectly classified as Pepla.
-For this feature we will classify a Peplum as any varient of the 'Sword and Sandal' era adventure film but specifically that was produced in Europe and not just filmed there - thus incorporating the traditional muscleman films as well as historical epics and adventure pictures with a Classical setting but not including more modern-set historical epics and muscleman films or the Biblical epics of which the Italians shot many during the 1960s.
-The Peplum should also not be confused with the later 'Sword and Scorcery' genre that arose from the success of Conan the Barbarian (1982) and although there is a lot of overlap the latter distinctly employed more high fantasy and magical elements.
+For this feature we will classify a Peplum as any varient of the 'Sword and Sandal' era adventure film - but specifically that was produced in Europe and not just filmed there - thus incorporating the traditional muscleman films as well as historical epics and adventure pictures with a classical/ancient setting (from Ancient Egypt through to around 700 AD) but not including more modern-set historical epics and muscleman films or the Biblical epics of which the Italians shot many during the 1960s.
+The Peplum should also not be confused with the later 'Sword and Scorcery' genre that arose from the success of Conan the Barbarian (1982) and although there is a lot of overlap, the latter distinctly employed more high fantasy and magical elements.

-The Style and Subgenres
+Style and Subgenres:

 The pure or 'traditional' Peplum is of course the one that most people will associate with the genre, namely the musclebound fantasy hero films.
 The subgenre was born with Maciste in 1914 but most influenced by Hercules (1958) and duly, Steve Reeves.
 The films focus around a central hero, be he Hercules, Maciste, or one of the multitude of heroic figures that the film-makers plucked from both history and the bible for their productions.
-Generally these stories would be unrelated to the actual legends surrounding the hero to the extent that the characters often became interchangable and in different dubs of the films Hercules would become Samson and Goliath would become Hercules without any other changes needed to the script.
+Generally these stories would be unrelated to the actual legends surrounding the hero, to the extent that the characters often became interchangable and in different dubs of the films Hercules would become Samson and Goliath would become Hercules without any other changes needed to the script.

-The People
+The People:

-Steve Reeves is by far the best known of the Peplum stars - after appearing in the original Hercules and its sequel he was called in for dozens of similar roles, both in traditional and historical epic Pepla.
-After a serious accident during the filming of Last Days of Pompeii (1959) he was forced to stop his heavy workout routines and tone down considerably - but by then his name was permanently attached to the genre, and he continued to work through until the end in the mid-1960s.
-The massive demand for muscle-bound heros during the genre's heyday meant that Reeves himself could not handle all of the roles, and so producers scoured tough man competitions, importing dozens of musclebound Americans to play their lead roles - at the time, as was still the case many years later, an American actor was considered essential the help the film sell.
-Thus performers like Brad Harris, Richard Harrison, Ed Fury, Mark Damon, as well as British born Reg Park all played their parts in the Peplum boom.
-Only a couple of native actors appeared in the musclebound lead roles, although they appeared under Anglicised names to help sell the films, the best known being Alan Steel (Mario Caiano) and Kirk Morris (Adriano Bellini).
+Mr Universe 1950, Steve Reeves is by far the best known of the Peplum stars - after appearing in the original Hercules and its sequel, he was called in for dozens of similar roles in both traditional and historical Pepla.
+After a serious accident during the filming of Last Days of Pompeii (1959) he was forced to stop his heavy workout routines and tone down considerably - but by then his name was permanently attached to the genre and he continued to work through until the end in the mid-1960s.
+The massive demand for muscle-bound heros during the genre's heyday meant that Reeves himself could not handle all of the roles and so producers scoured tough man competitions, importing dozens of musclebound Americans to play their lead roles - at the time, as was still the case many years later, an American actor was considered essential the help the film sell on the international market.

 Caesar the Conqueror (1962)